Navigation: Program use > Configuration > Serial port >

 Serial (COM) port

-Serial Printer Logger can manipulate with many serial ports in the same time (up to 255 serial ports).
+Serial Printer Logger can manipulate with many serial ports at the same time (up to 255 serial ports).

 You can open serial ports in Serial Printer Logger software in two modes:

-If one or more port are configured already, then Serial Printer Logger is opening these ports and starting logging.
-If the port is opened successful, then the status bar in the main window displays a status of this port (pic.1).
-But, before you should configure serial port parameters.
-For minimization of configuration we combined serial ports with same settings to the "Configuration".
+If one or more ports are configured already, then Serial Printer Logger is opening these ports and starting logging.
+If the port is opened successful, then the status bar in the main window displays a status of this port (fig. 1.1.1).
+However, before you should configure serial port parameters.
 The configuration can include one or more serial ports with identical settings.
 For example, if you have many identical devices, that connected to different serial ports, then you can specify port numbers in one configuration only.
-But, if you want to use serial port with different settings, then you should create more than one configurations.
+However, if you want to use a serial port with different settings, then you should create more than one configuration.

-You can create the new configuration by clicking the "Plus" button in the main window (pic.1) or through the "Options" menu.
-After you clicked the "Plus" button, the dialog window will be opened (pic.5).
+You can create the new configuration by clicking the "Plus" button in the main window (fig. 1.1.1) or through the "Options" menu.
+After you clicked the "Plus" button, the dialog window will be opened (fig. 2.1.2).
 The dialog window contains few sections with parameters.
 The "COM port" section is described in this chapter.

 The Windows communication API provides two methods to check for received data and line/modem status changes: API calls (polling) and an event word.
 The event word is maintained by the Windows communications driver.
 As data is received or line/modem status changes occur, the driver sets bits in the event word.
 The application can check the bits to determine if any communication events occurred.
 If so, the application can make the appropriate API call to clear the event word and retrieve the data or the new line/modem status values.